jpsca/pyceo/README.md

 ## Why don't just use optparse or argparse?

-Because this looks better and is easier to understand.
+Because this looks better and is easier to use and understand.

 ---------------------------------------

-Coded by Juan-Pablo Scaletti <juanpablo@lucumalabs.com>.<br />
 Copyright © 2011 by [Lúcuma labs] (http://lucumalabs.com).<br />
+See `AUTHORS.md` for more details.<br />
 License: [MIT License] (http://www.opensource.org/licenses/mit-license.php).

 Thanks to [@Yaraher] (http://twitter.com/Yaraher) for the project name suggestion.